Information you will need to apply |

 Tell us right away if:

 Keeping your contact information up to date ensures housing providers can contact you when it is time to offer you housing.
 If a housing provider cannot reach you to make an offer of housing, it could be counted as a refusal, and you could lose your place on the Centralized Waiting List.
 You can change your housing selections at any time.
 Please make sure that you have only chosen housing locations where you would be willing to move to at the time of offer.
-The community housing map is a great way to help you make your decision on where to apply. |
+The Community Housing Map is a great way to help you make your decision on where to apply. |

 How to make updates to your application |